A person with dementia may make accusations against people around them, including their family, friends and carers.

 - You are here: Accusing

-- Trailing and checking
+- Trailing, following and checking

 - Losing inhibitions

-- Behaviour changes - other resources
+- Behaviour changes - useful organisations

 The most common accusations are that others are trying to steal from them or harm them.
 They may also accuse their partner of being unfaithful, or of being an impostor.
-These false accusations can be distressing for someone caring for a person with dementia.
-Often the accusations are based on a hallucination or delusion on the part of the person with dementia.

-Accusing: tips for carers
+Accusing – tips for carers